7 Steps for Resume Evaluation and Best Tips

 A resume is built almost like a puzzle to decode for the recruiter.
 They have to dissect each part of the resume carefully to choose information relevant to hiring decisions.

-Evaluating a resume takes an organized approach with a lot of attention to detail.
+Resume evaluation takes an organized approach with a lot of attention to detail.
 Matching your findings to the criteria needed for the job role, you have valuable information to hire the right talent.

 7 Steps to Evaluate a Resume